Simon Nkoli: Early activism

-In 1983, the Vaal Civic Association (VCA) was formed to organize around socio-economic issues in the Vaal Triangle area, including housing, transportation, and labor rights.
+The Vaal Civic Association (VCA) was formed in 1983 to organize around socio-economic issues in the Vaal Triangle area, including housing, transportation, and labor rights.
 It was affiliated with the UDF.
 Nkoli, who was active in the VCA, engaged in tenant organizing and gave speeches in support of rent strikes.
 On 3 September 1984, the VCA organized a general strike and march.
-The protest was motivated by multiple factors, including rent increases, sub-par living conditions, and Black government officials seen as collaborators.
-Although the organizers had intended for the protest to be nonviolent, it escalated into widespread rioting after the police shot and killed multiple people.
-Protesters battled the police, set fires, blocked roads, and killed several Black officials.
+Although the organizers had intended for the protest to be nonviolent, it escalated into widespread rioting after the police attempted to halt the march.
 According to Nkoli: "The police as usual intervened.
 They wanted the march to disperse.
 People became angry.
 Police started shooting at our people, setting dogs on them.
 There were police casspirs all over the place...
-We tried to keep control of the marchers but we couldn't.
 By 11 a.m. lots of people had been shot dead."
 The unrest, known as the Vaal uprising, spread to other areas and continued into 1986.

 Delmas Treason Trial

-Arrest and trial

 On 23 September 1984, Nkoli attended the funeral of a student activist who had been killed in the Vaal uprising.
-The local authorities attempted to restrict the number of attendees and the proceedings of the funeral.
-At the burial, they attacked the mourners, beating them with sjamboks and firing tear gas.
-Nkoli was one of nearly 600 people arrested that day for attending an "illegal gathering".

-For at least 9 months, Nkoli was held without charge, mostly in solitary confinement.
+At the burial, the police attacked the mourners, beating them with sjamboks and firing tear gas.
+Nearly 600 people were arrested for attending an "illegal gathering".
+The known activists, including Nkoli and Malindi, were separated from the other detainees by the Security Branch and severely beaten again.
+For at least nine months, Nkoli was held without charge, mostly in solitary confinement.
 The police interrogated Nkoli about his political views and sexuality, particularly about his relationships with white men.
-They told him that the ANC would never accept him because he was a moffie (a slur for a gay man).
+They told him that the ANC would never accept him because he was a moffie, a slur for a gay man.
 He later recounted that the police would "bring in things like a baton and tell me to go fuck myself with it.
 They also said they'd put me in prison with others and get me raped."